cpsievert/blog/content/post/2019-04-11-plotly-4-9-0-now-on-cran.md

 ## New version of plotly.js

 This new version of the R package upgrades the underlying plotly.js library from v1.42.3 to v1.46.1.
 This includes many bug fixes and new features, some of which I don't mention here or in the R package's NEWS, but you can see [plotly.js' release page](https://github.com/plotly/plotly.js/releases) for more info.
+That being said, here's a breakdown of the most important items:

 ### New trace types